Mom’s Question:

 1. Normal!

-It is possible that your baby’s pee smell is completely normal, and just smelling a bit more now than when she was younger.
-A lot of what you write point in that direction – she is drinking enough fluids, she is otherwise healthy, and her urine is pale.
+Your baby’s pee smell may be completely normal and just smelling a bit more now than when she was younger.
+A lot of what you write points in that direction – she is drinking enough fluids, she is otherwise healthy, and her urine is pale.
 So chances are that this is simply the way her pee smells right now.

 The fact that the first diaper in the morning is the most smelly one is completely normal.
 The diaper hasn’t been changed for several hours and can certainly begin to smell even if the baby is completely healthy.